|About Academy | About IRSS | Contact Us ISSN (Online) : 2309-0081 | ISSN (Print) : 2710-0057|

 Proofs will be sent via e-mail as an Acrobat PDF file (e-mail attachment) and should be returned within 3 days of receipt.
 Page proofs are considered to be the final version of the manuscript.
 With the exception of typographical or minor clerical errors, no changes will be made in the manuscript at the proof stage.

-We recommend that you ask a colleague to read over your paper prior to submission to ensure it is of a high standard and conforms to a high level of scientific writing.
+We recommend that you ask a colleague to read your paper prior to submission to ensure it is of a high standard and confirms to a high level of scientific writing.

 Before submission of your manuscript, please check that: